-In July and August 2014, shareholders of Family Dollar Stores, Inc. ("Family Dollar") filed two class actions in Delaware chancery court against Family Dollar's CEO and board members alleging breach of fiduciary duty.
+In July and August 2014, several shareholders of Family Dollar Stores, Inc. ("Family Dollar") filed class actions in Delaware chancery court against Family Dollar's CEO and board members alleging breach of fiduciary duty.
 Dollar Tree and Family Dollar were also named as defendants for allegedly aiding and abetting the other defendants.
 The claimed breach derives from the execution of the merger agreement dated July 27, 2014, between Dollar Tree and Family Dollar, which is alleged to offer unfair and inadequate consideration for Family Dollar stock.
 The class actions, among other things, seek to prevent the merger, obtain higher merger consideration or seek monetary damages.
+An injunction hearing has been scheduled for December 5, 2014.